 This course provides a study of the construction, design, and theory, and operation of modern gas turbine engines and auxiliary power units (APU) used in the current generation of airplanes and helicopters.
 Hands-on training emphasizes the knowledge and skills needed to disassemble, inspect, overhaul, and reassemble a turbine engine and return the aircraft to airworthiness status.
 Safety procedures are addressed, and lectures are reinforced with laboratory projects.
 A lab fee is required.

-AMTP 2021 Auxiliary Power Units 1 cr.
-Sem: F/S/Su 3 Lec. / 0 Lab Hrs
+AMTP 2021 Auxiliary Power Units

+3 Lec. / 0 Lab Hrs

 Prerequisite: Successful completion of the Certificate of Proficiency in Aviation General Maintenance Technology.

 Students will learn to inspect, check, service, and troubleshoot turbinedriven auxiliary power units.